ChrisLinn/sw-proc-mng/sample-exam-solution-try.md

                 - The customer is required to provide a representative to the project in a full-time role
                 - requires a lot of communications, not suitable when communications are inconvenient (e.g. under a global circumstance)
     2. Proposition 2: In risk management, all we really need is an estimate of the probability of a risky event occurring.
 The impact is not relevant because a low probability event is not worth considering.
+        + disgree
     3. Proposition 3: The only technique really needed for requirements elicitation are interviews.
+        + disgree
+            * interviews is one form of requirement investigation, other form (e.g. survey) exists as well
+            * after investigation, critical thinking and analysing are needed to reveal the real/specific requirement
+            * then need to confirm the requirements with the customers by requiremnt validation

 ## Part B – Long Answer Questions